Better manage uncertainty and people risks in M&A transactions

 After studying the data and considering our experience supporting clients on over 1,400 deals annually, we see a clear pattern.
 Culture, left to chance, has significant potential to derail operations post-close.

 While many consider culture a “non-financial risk,” 30% of transactions fail to ever meet financial targets due to cultural issues.
-If these operational risks are not recognized and addressed, they can lead to low productivity, flight of key talent, customer disruption and value destruction.
+If these operational risks are not recognised and addressed, they can lead to low productivity, flight of key talent, customer disruption and value destruction.

 This is a practical guide for those navigating the cultural complexities of a deal.
 It is a purposeful departure from the common, purely academic rhetoric around culture in business.

-This research will help you prioritize and document culture risk and formulate a clear plan of action to generate better investment returns.
+This research will help you prioritise and document culture risk and formulate a clear plan of action to generate better investment returns.
 Make no mistake, the common denominator driving deal success and economic value across broad sectors of business and industry is people.
 This is particularly true in today’s prolonged seller’s market, where buyers are taking on enormous financial risk and paying record multiples to complete larger deals.

 This research includes input from 1,438 “road tested” business executives, HR professionals, employees and M&A advisers.
 While it is important to dispel any notion that an “ideal culture” formula exists, our research shows culture matters more today than ever in M&A.